 The purpose of this site is not to directly share research or scientific information, but instead focus on the support of science in Antarctica through ongoing construction, equipment, information technology, and logistics.

-For more information on the purpose of this site, please see Engaging Our Community.
+Engaging Our Community offers more information on the purpose of this site.

 I am looking for more information on a specific station, program area, or project.